Dr John Lowe

 Diana is part of the Research Facilitation team at the Humanities Division and provides administrative, HR, and finance support to the LINGUINDIC team.

-Diana has a European Doctorate in History of Arts (Classical Archaeology) and has worked in various academic and administrative roles in the past, including at the Faculty of Classics, Wolfson College, and the Faculty of Oriental Studies.
+Diana has a European Doctorate in History of Arts (Classical Archaeology) and has worked in various academic and administrative roles in the past, including at the Faculty of Classics, Wolfson College, and the Faculty of Asian and Middle Eastern Studies.
 Besides her job with LINGUINDIC, Diana is also the Research Assistant for the Beazley Archive Pottery Database at the Faculty of Classics (University of Oxford)

 For more information, please visit Diana's profile